Rays vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 29 of the 39 games they were the moneyline favorite this season (74.4%).
+- The Rays have compiled a 30-10 record in games they were favored on the moneyline (winning 75% of those games).

-- Tampa Bay has won all seven games it has played as moneyline favorites with odds of -250 or shorter.
+- Tampa Bay has played 10 times as moneyline favorites with odds of -210 or shorter, and claimed a victory in each game.

-- In the 45 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 25 times (25-17-3).
+- Tampa Bay has played in 46 games with set over/under, and have combined with opponents to go over the total 25 times (25-18-3).

-- The Rays have played four games with a set run line, and have covered each time.
+- The Rays have collected a perfect 4-0-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.